-Table 2 classifies the number of tax expenditures in each budget category into its tax regime.
-For example, reading across the first line of Table 2, there are 17 tax expenditures in the budget category of "Art, culture, sport & recreation", 7 of which can be claimed by corporations.
+Table 2 classifies the number of tax expenditures in each budget category into its tax regime for 2018.
+For example, reading across the first line of Table 2, there are 16 tax expenditures in the budget category of "Art, culture, sport & recreation", 7 of which can be claimed by business.